Klintyfye/ESG/README.md

 ## First Time Setup

-The first time you use this product, begin by running setup.sh to ensure you have all the necessary libraries.
+The first time you use this product, begin by running installscript.sh to ensure you have all the necessary libraries.
 Additionally, you must make sure the APIKEY in constants.py has the key for a mongoDB database.

 ## Usage